umontreal-simul/latticetester/README.md

   will not build it if it is omitted.
 - `--link-static` if this flag is specified, the compiler will link all the libraries statically to the executable program.
-This might be practical if you installed NTL and/or Boost in non standard paths.
+This might be practical if you installed NTL in non standard paths.

 First, the project must be configured with:

 	./waf configure --needed --flags

-For example, if Boost, NTL, and GMP are not part of the standard system installation and were manually installed under, say, the `/opt/boost`, `/opt/ntl`, and `/opt/gmp` directories — which means that `/opt/boost`, `/opt/ntl` and `/opt/gmp` all contain subdirectories named `include` and `lib` — the following command indicates `waf` where to find these two libraries:
+For example, if NTL, and GMP are not part of the standard system installation and were manually installed under, say, the `/opt/ntl`, and `/opt/gmp` directories — which means that `/opt/ntl` and `/opt/gmp` all contain subdirectories named `include` and `lib` — the following command indicates `waf` where to find these two libraries:

-        ./waf configure --boost /opt/boost --ntl /opt/ntl --gmp /opt/gmp
+        ./waf configure --ntl /opt/ntl --gmp /opt/gmp

 It is possible to set the `CXX` environment variable to the path to a specific C++ compiler to be used to build LatticeTester, before running the `waf